This article is from the WatchTime Archives and was originally published in 2022.

 Acting globally and traveling around the world are no longer the exclusive privilege of pilots, top executives and other jet-setting professionals.
 A GMT function, which lets a watch’s wearer read the time in a second time zone, not only fits well in our globalized age, it’s also a good fit for the Tudor Black Bay.
 In the spirit of Rolex’s founder Hans Wilsdorf, who established Montres Tudor SA in 1946 as a high-quality but less costly alternative to Rolex, the Black Bay GMT, our test watch, preserves an appealing price-performance ratio while simultaneously encasing the brand’s own manufacture caliber.
 The Black Bay GMT not only has a time-zone function that’s well suited for everyday use, the model also reaffirms Tudor’s corporate strategy of achieving independence and a distinctive identity for the brand.
 Tudor relied on movements made by other Swiss manufacturers from its founding until 2015, when Calibers MT5612 and MT5621 became the first Tudor movements encased inside the brand’s watches.
-After chronograph Caliber MT5813, which was created in cooperation with Breitling, Caliber MT5652 now follows suit as a second manufacture movement with an additional complication.
+After chronograph Caliber MT5813, which was created in cooperation with Breitling, Caliber MT5652 followed suit as a second manufacture movement with an additional complication.

 The Time Displays Can Function in Different Ways

-Proof that this new design is not merely a modular addition to an existing caliber is the fact that when the crown is withdrawn to its middle position and turned manually, the hour hand moves in steps, forward or back, to show a different zone’s time while simultaneously carrying the date display along with it.
+Proof that this design is not merely a modular addition to an existing caliber is the fact that when the crown is withdrawn to its middle position and turned manually, the hour hand moves in steps, forward or back, to show a different zone’s time while simultaneously carrying the date display along with it.
 All this occurs without halting the balance, which means that the exact time is always preserved to the second.
 We’re familiar with similar mechanisms in other modern movements, for instance, from Omega and Breitling.

 The time-zone function can be used in several different ways.
 The basic option is to utilize the second hour hand as a 24-hour display relating to your local time zone.
 If you want to quickly display a different time zone, simply twist the bidirectional rotatable bezel until the correct hour digit is aligned with the tip of the 24-hour hand.
 The bezel’s blue-and-red color scheme immediately shows whether it is day or night in the selected second time zone.
 The rotatable ring’s 48 individual detent positions let you set it for zones that deviate by half an hour from their neighbors, for instance, India, Myanmar and the state of South Australia.
 The second option is to use the 24-hour hand to select a second time while keeping the bezel in its original position.
 The disadvantage of this method is that the movement must be halted when manually turning the crown in its third pulled-out position, which means you’ll have to reset the seconds hand to restore to-the-second timekeeping.
 The hour hand naturally rotates when the crown is turned in the hand-setting position, so this hand, too, must be restored to its correct local time position and, if necessary, the date switching must also be taken into account.